owlyoop/OpenRCT2-terrain-to-Parkitect/README.md

 OpenRCT2 plugin to export the scenario's terrain data into Parkitect

 Currently exports the height data, land ownership, and terrain types.
-Tested with OpenRCT2 v0.3.2

-This is not very user friendly.
+Tested with OpenRCT2 v0.3.2 This is my first time ever touching Javascript and also making an OpenRCT2 plugin This is not very user friendly.
 Follow these steps.
 You will need 7zip and preferably Notepad++

 TODO: I think the land ownership is bugged